Home

 The original scenario presented of discontinuing the payment of all credit accounts and setting up an account to save for the settlement seems non efficient.
 That is how a settlement company may treat this situation.

-If you are dealing with the debt settlement yourself a list of your balances should be made.
 Try to settle at 50-60%.
 List these amounts next to each balance on your list.
 Add these amounts up for a grand total.

 Before you start the settlement process you should try to have at least that amount in hand.
-Saving, selling assets that you can do without, selling household inventory(appliances, gadgets)things you don't need whatever can be done to get the needed funds before you start.

 Keep in mind the greater reductions can sometimes be had from the collector that takes over after the debt has been charged off.